Help us improve your experience.

 The indent statement causes all of the lines in the scope of the statement other than the header row to be indented by the specified number of characters.

-To indent lines, include the indent statement and the number of spaces to indent the lines at the top level of the format statement The formatted ASCII output for the following RPC displays a line that is indented by 10 spaces in the output.
+To indent lines, include the indent statement and the number of spaces to indent the lines at the top level of the format statement.
+The formatted ASCII output for the following RPC indents the line by 10 spaces.

-When you execute the RPC, the header is left justified, and the line containing the two fields is indented ten spaces.
+When you execute the RPC, the output left justifies the header and indents the line containing the two fields by ten spaces.

 no-line-break

-The no-line-break statement is used to display multiple values on the same line in the case where the output emits multiple entities with the same tag names.
-When you include the no-line-break statement, repeated formats are placed on the same line.
-If you omit the statement, repeated formats are placed on separate lines.
+The no-line-break statement displays multiple values on the same line in the case where the output emits multiple entities with the same tag names.
+When you include the no-line-break statement, the output places repeated formats on the same line.
+If you omit the statement, the output places repeated formats on separate lines.

-For example, you might want to display all SONET errors together on the same line.
+For example, you might want to display all interface errors together on the same line.

 To place the tags for multiple entities within the same line of output, include the no-line-break statement in the format statement for that container.